bencherdev/bencher/services/console/src/content/learn/infoq.md

 Looking at the percentages in the DHAT viewer it seems like we are doing quite a bit of allocating...
 To get a more visual representation of the DHAT results, we can open them in [the Firefox Profiler][firefox profiler].
-The Firefox Profiler also allows you to create sharable links.
+The Firefox Profiler also allows you to create shareable links.
 This is [the link][fp link] for my DHAT profile.

 At this point I think we have narrowed down the culprit: